JohnSnowLabs/johnsnowlabs/docs/_posts/gadde5300/2023-04-21-fingen_flant5_base_en.md

 ## Description

 FLAN-T5 is an enhanced version of the original T5 model and is designed to produce better quality and more coherent text generation.
 It is trained on a large dataset of diverse texts and can generate high-quality summaries of articles, documents, and other text-based inputs.
+The model can also be utilized to generate financial text.

 ## Predicted Entities